qdrant/docs/qdrant/v1.2.x/points.md

 ## Modify points

 You can modify a point in two ways.
-The first is to modify the vector.
-Currently, you would need to re-upload the point to modify the vector.

-The second is to modify the payload, for which there are several methods.
+You can either modify the vectors or modify the payload.
+For both are several methods.

 ### Update vectors